jlink-blog/jlink-blog.github.io/_posts/2024-07-18-ethics-of-generative-ai.md

 Stop using commercial generative AI and speak out against it!
 A bit surprisingly, most of my colleagues are on the same page.

+__Update__: With all the feedback I got, I've updated the slides;
+so it's no longer the presentation I gave originally.
+However, the conclusion still stands; it's even stronger now.